A permit is required to undertake a 'house to house' collection, under the House to House Collections Act 1939

-If making an application online you will receive a notification of receipt of payment once a payment has been successfully made.
-You will then receive an e-mail notification that your application is being processes.
+If making an application online you will receive an e-mail notification that your application is being processed.

-If an application is sent into our Licensing department you will receive a letter notifying you that the application is being processes along with a receipt of payments made within 7 working days
+If an application is sent into our Licensing department you will receive a letter notifying you that the application is being processed within 7 working days

-If you hand an application form into our reception office you will receive a receipt of payment immediately and will receive a letter notifying you that the application is being processes within 7 working days
+If you hand an application form into our reception office you will receive a letter notifying you that the application is being processed within 7 working days

 Please contact your Local Authority in the first instance.